Incentivisation: Concept

-Incentivisation aims to motivate rather than encourage enthusiasm so that individuals perform better.
-It is distinguished from a bribery system in the sense that it provides the "spark to motivate, stimulate, move, arouse, and encourage workers to strive for a personal best."
-As a result of this motivation, it is proposed that incentivisation can improve the efficiency of different systems.
-This is supported by the theory that individuals react in response to extrinsic motivators, in other words, rewards such as increased pay or avoiding punishment such as disciplinary action.
+Incentivization aims to motivate rather than encourage enthusiasm so that individuals perform better.
+It is distinguished from a bribery system in the sense that it provides the "spark to motivate, stimulate, move, and encourage workers to strive for a personal best."
+As a result of this motivation, it is proposed that incentivization can improve the efficiency of different systems.
+Incentivization follows certain notions proposed by psychological theories such as Self-Determination Theory, which highlights both extrinsic and intrinsic motivation.
+Incentivization highlights human behavior in response to factors which impact our extrinsic motivation.
+Extrinsic motivation refers to individuals changing their behavior in order to meet an external goal, or receive praise, approval or monetary rewards.
+Incentives act as extrinsic motivators, providing external ‘purpose’ to an individual, which has been key to developing a person's psychological health and wellbeing.
 This is different to intrinsic motivators, which are based on self-interest and are exempt from external pressure.
 For example, Wikipedia editors have an intrinsic incentive to contribute to the website as there is no financial reward but instead altruism, recognition, and reciprocity.

-There are different types of incentives that should be accounted for in incentivisation strategies.
+There are different types of incentives that should be accounted for incentivization strategies.
 Economic incentives account for the material gains or losses, whereas social incentives account for reputational gains or losses.
+Psychological/Behavioral incentives refer to “external stimuli, such as a condition or object, that enhance or serve as a motive for behavior.”
+These are influenced in accordance with Bandura's Social Cognitive Theory.
+Bandura's theory suggests that we are likely to produce behavior when we are motivated to do so.
+Incentives are developed through social learning, for example, ‘vicarious reinforcements’, which refers to when an individual observes a ‘role model’ receiving positive reactions to their behavior and ‘reinforce’ why they must replicate this behavior.
+Vicarious reinforcement involves people developing incentives through empathizing and feeling people's behavior.
+For example, a student may observe a teacher praising a classmate for exceptional creativity and will be incentivized by that praise to recreate/imitate that behavior.
+However, while Bandura's theory allows us to draw links between social learning and incentivization, it does not consider ‘human agency’, which suggests that people are consciously able to affect their willingness to engage in behavior.
+Therefore, biological and cultural explanations are further needed to substantiate this notion.

-It is important to understand which type of incentive motivates the target group of an incentivisation strategy.
+It is important to understand which type of incentive motivates the target group of an incentivization strategy.
 For instance, exposure to extrinsic monetary incentives may counteract other incentives/motivations and lead to less overall interest in the task.
-In cases like this, incentivisation actually backfires.
+In cases like this, incentivization backfires.

-An incentivisation strategy can leverage an existing system of measures to address interrelated issues such as those involving risk, cost, and performance if done correctly.
-This can be adopted in multiple fields.
+An incentivization strategy can leverage an existing system of measures to address interrelated issues such as those involving risk, cost, and performance if done correctly.7 This can be adopted in multiple fields.